 Madagascar is an unrepeatable experiment; a set of unique animals and plants evolving in isolation for over 60 million years.
 We are still trying to unravel its mysteries; how tragic it would be if we lost it before we even understood itDavid Attenborough

 Madagascar is among the world's most significant biodiversity hotspots.
 The level of endemism among its flora and fauna is estimated at over 80%.

-Best known for its unique inhabitant, the lemur Madagascar is home to 100 species and subspecies of lemurs, from the swaggering ringtail to the enigmatic aye-aye, and tiny dwarf and mouse lemurs that can sit in the palm of your hand.
+Best known for its unique inhabitant, the lemur, Madagascar is home to 100 species and subspecies of lemur, from the swaggering ringtail to the enigmatic aye-aye, and tiny dwarf and mouse lemurs that can sit in the palm of your hand.
 Lemurs today face many different threats; through the loss of habitat, hunting for bushmeat and capture for the pet trade.

-Did you know about two-thirds of the world's chameleon species are found here in Madagascar?.
-It is also home of many exotic, endemic and endangered birds and around 12,000 flowering plant species, some 10,000 are thought to be found nowhere else on earth.
+Did you know about two-thirds of the world's chameleon species are found here in Madagascar?
+It is also home to many exotic, endemic and endangered birds and around 12,000 flowering plant species, some 10,000 are thought to be found nowhere else on earth.

 All this is threatened.

 Second to none in their reputation for friendliness and generosity, the people of Madagascar make up an ethnically diverse population of around 21 million.
 It is one of the world's most impoverished and least developed countries, ranking 155/187 in the 2014 UN Human Development Index.
 50% of children under three years of age suffer retarded growth due to a chronically inadequate diet.
 Island-wide, about 1 in every 10 children die before the age of five from easily preventable diseases, such as diarrhoea – rising to as many as 4 in 10 in rural areas.